RumanaSk/AWS-GEN-AI-hack-20204/README.md

 3. Sample Dataset

-4. Task List with Cheat code
+4. Task List with their Scores

 6. Sample Input/ Output